hazzarust/Bitcoin-Script-Interpreter/README.md

 We do this by a recursive data structure.
 We have a Struct (Tbytes) that stores the data(Vec<u8>), parts(Vec<TBytes>), name(Option<String>) This way when we analyze the parts, it will contain the TBytes that were used to produce the parent TByte, and annotate what opcodes were used (due to name).
-I let name be an option as maybe the developer dosent want to have to name the function they use every time for simplicity purposes.
+I let name be an option as maybe the developer doesn't want to have to name the function they use every time for simplicity purposes.

 Lets look at a simple example: